Honda: Hybrid electric

-In late 1999, Honda launched the first commercial hybrid electric car sold in the U.S. market, the Honda Insight, just one month before the introduction of the Toyota Prius, and initially sold for US$20,000.
+In late 1999, Honda launched the first commercial hybrid electric car sold in the US market, the Honda Insight, just one month before the introduction of the Toyota Prius, and initially sold for US$20,000.
 The first-generation Insight was produced from 2000 to 2006 and had a fuel economy of 70 mpgus for the EPA's highway rating, the most fuel-efficient mass-produced car at the time.
 Total global sales for the Insight amounted to only around 18,000 vehicles.
 Cumulative global sales reached 100,000 hybrids in 2005 and 200,000 in 2007.

-Honda introduced the second-generation Insight in Japan in February 2009, and released it in other markets through 2009 and in the U.S. market in April 2009.
-At $19,800 as a five-door hatchback it will be the least expensive hybrid available in the U.S.
+Honda introduced the second-generation Insight in Japan in February 2009, and released it in other markets through 2009 and in the US market in April 2009.
+At $19,800 as a five-door hatchback it will be the least expensive hybrid available in the US.

-Since 2002, Honda has also been selling the Honda Civic Hybrid (2003 model) in the U.S. market.
+Since 2002, Honda has also been selling the Honda Civic Hybrid (2003 model) in the US market.
 It was followed by the Honda Accord Hybrid, offered in model years 2005 through 2007.
 Sales of the Honda CR-Z began in Japan in February 2010, becoming Honda's third hybrid electric car in the market.
 As of February 2011, Honda was producing around 200,000 hybrids a year in Japan.

 Sales of the Fit Hybrid began in Japan in October 2010, at the time, the lowest price for a gasoline-hybrid electric vehicle sold in the country.
 The European version, called Honda Jazz Hybrid, was released in early 2011.
 During 2011 Honda launched three hybrid models available only in Japan, the Fit Shuttle Hybrid, Freed Hybrid and Freed Spike Hybrid.

 Honda's cumulative global hybrid sales passed the 1 million unit milestone at the end of September 2012, 12 years and 11 months after sales of the first generation Insight began in Japan November 1999.
 A total of 187,851 hybrids were sold worldwide in 2013, and 158,696 hybrids during the first six months of 2014.
 As of June 2014, Honda has sold more than 1.35 million hybrids worldwide.